alannatodd/davis_epi_raspi/guides/change_user.md

     <img src="screenshots/raspi_config_options.png">

-16. Update the cron file to point to the new user
+16. Update the crontab file to point to the new user path
     ```
     sudo crontab -e
     ```
     <img src="screenshots/crontab_term.png">

-    Edit the line at the bottom that mentions `launcher.sh` to use the new username instead of the old one
+    Edit the line at the bottom that mentions `launcher.sh` to use the new username instead of the old one.
+Press `i` to start editing.
+Navigate through the line using the arrow keys.

     Before edits: